eth-act/zkevm-benchmark-workload/crates/ere-hosts/README.md

 ### Basic Usage

 **Note:** Unlike the previous version, you must:
-1. First generate fixture files using the `witness-generator` binary
+1. First generate fixture files using the `witness-generator-cli` binary
 2. Explicitly specify which zkVMs to include via feature flags

 Build and run with SP1 only: